stsquad/emacs-chromebooks/README.md

     C-x C-c

 There are a couple of hooks that can be used to disable the touchpad and remap the Search key to an additional control.
-These both require the xmodmap utility to be installed:
+These require the xmodmap and xinput utilities to be installed:

 ```
   (add-hook 'crmbk-frame-mode-hook 'crmbk-remap-search)